We Support Veterans: Hazlewood Act, GI Bill Benefits & More

 Now that you know what benefit program you wish to request, you must apply for it.
 The key to success here is to start early.
 The Department of Veterans Affairs processes millions of claims each year, and “procrastination on your part does not constitute an emergency on theirs.”

-You can apply online or by mailing paper forms.
+You can apply for the Hazlewood Act or GI bill benefits online or by mailing paper forms.
 The VA and Texarkana College suggest applying online if you are comfortable doing so – it’s free, secure, and faster because no one has to re-type your document once it is received.

 To apply online, please visit www.vets.gov, click on Apply For Educational Benefits, and click Find your Educational Benefits from.
 If you prefer to apply using a paper application, contact the Financial Aid and Veteran Services Office or a local VA office for forms.

 Once you have submitted your application, expect a turnaround time of 4-6 weeks; applications submitted during peak registration months may take longer (June – August, November – January).
-After the VA makes a decision on your claim, they will send a letter to the mailing address you provided on your application either denying your claim or granting you a “Certificate of Eligibility” for educational benefits.
+After the VA makes a decision on your claim, they will send a letter to the mailing address you provided on your application either denying your claim or granting you a “Certificate of Eligibility” for the Hazlewood Act or educational GI Bill benefits.

 Request for Certification

-Unlike federal VA benefits, eligibility for the Hazlewood Exemption is determined by each individual college.
-Students wishing to apply for the Hazlewood Exemption at Texarkana College should read our college’s Hazlewood information below, then submit their application directly to the TC Financial Aid and Veteran Services Office.
+Unlike federal VA GI Bill benefits, eligibility for the Hazlewood Act Exemption is determined by each individual college.
+Students wishing to apply for the Hazlewood Act Exemption at Texarkana College should read our college’s Hazlewood Act information below, then submit their application directly to the TC Financial Aid and Veteran Services Office.

 Please allow at least 2 weeks for processing, especially during peak registration months.